 The School would offer appointments to environmentally-focused faculty from existing departments in the College of Arts and Sciences and other appropriate UW schools and colleges.
 Most of these appointments would be part-time, but full-time appointments would not be precluded.
 We may want to consider rotating multi-year temporary appointments as well, to ensure broad multi-disciplinary participation.
 The new academic unit would, like any other such unit, be fully able to grant undergraduate and graduate degrees, serve as a faculty member's home department for promotion, tenure, and merit review, and otherwise perform the functions of a regular academic unit.
-We also anticipate that the administration will allocate some of the new faculty and staff FTEs to this unit, some of these for new appointments and some as compensation to departments that lose portions of faculty appointments in the process of transfer.
+We also anticipate that the administration will allocate some of the new faculty and staff FTEs to this unit, some of these for new appointments in the process of transfer.
 We do recognize that losses of partial faculty lines to the College of the Environment may not be a zero-sum game for existing units; some of the courses taught and degrees offered could be jointly managed by existing departments and the new School.
 Assessment of appropriate levels of compensation will require careful and individualized attention.